KipCollo/Java-Revision/java/8.dsa/collections/Readme.md

 # Collections Framework

+Java's Collection framework provides a way to store and manipulate groups of objects.
+Java Collections can be used for searching, sorting, inserting, manipulating, and deleting data.
+In Java, a collection is a single unit of objects.
+ArrayList, Vector, LinkedList, PriorityQueue, HashSet, LinkedHashSet, TreeSet, and LinkedList are all classes of Java Collection framework.

 A collection is a group of objects contained in a single object.The Java Collections framework is a set of classes in java.util package for storing collections.
 There are five main interfaces:-